 Before we jump into specific recommendations, let’s consider why books based on video games have become so popular:

-- Expanded Lore: Books allow authors to delve much deeper into game worlds, fleshing out histories, cultures, and characters that may only be hinted at in the games themselves.
+- Expanded Lore: Books explore game worlds far beyond what the games show, fleshing out histories, cultures, and characters that may only be hinted at during gameplay.

 - Character Exploration: While games often focus on action and gameplay, books can take the time to really explore characters’ thoughts, motivations, and backstories.